J. D. Yeakel bio photo

 The CatCourse Website (Canvas): Turning in assignments, grades, lectures, links to readings

-The Ecology Course Website: Basic course information, discussion section activities, links to readings
+The Ecology Course Website: Basic course information, discussion section activities, links to readings.
+This course site will have the up-to-date schedule information and links to discussion section and in-class activities.

 • Course Schedule: